 A ground level roost assessment was carried and used to examine the trees on site for features that could form bat roosts.
 Potential roosting features include heavy ivy growth, broken limbs, areas of decay, vertical or horizontal cracks, cracks in bark etc. All trees on site were assessed for bat roosting potential.
-A Soprano Pipistrelle bat roost was noted within an ivy-clad Ash (Fraxinus excelsior) in the southwestern portion of the site (Plate 1).
+A maximum of two Soprano Pipistrelle bats were noted emerging from an ivy-clad Ash (Fraxinus excelsior) in the southwestern portion of the site (Plate 1).
 This tree is to be felled as part of the proposal.